 Please make a save state right near the point of the "problem" and attach it along with your report so that it is easily reproducible.

 Also be sure to place any files in a .zip compressed folder before uploading/attaching to your report.

-- We don't accept reports for games with specific flags.
+- We don't accept reports for games with specific major flags.
 When you

 start MAME, if there is a problem with a particular set, you will be

-given a screen which lists the problems out that you must type "OK" to.
+given a screen which lists the problems out that you must tap a button to progress.